ver2point0/ver2point0.github.io/_posts/2015-11-20-finished-foundation-phase.markdown

 ---
 Eleven weeks ago, I started my Rails web dev foundation phase.

-Yes, I glad to be done, but I want to go back through it to really see how much I actually learned (if I have time).
+Yes, I'm glad to be done, but I want to go back through it to really see how much I actually learned (if I have time).

 I can sum up my foundation experience in three parts: learning how to program in Ruby, building a command line application, and building a web application with a test suite.